Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 A panorama of Sparks Lake.

-Also, keep in mind the Cascade Lakes Scenic Byway is closed during the winter.
+Also, keep in mind the Cascade Lakes Scenic Byway is closed between mid-November and mid-May.
 Exact dates depend on the snow pack each year.
 Check the Deschutes County news and closures page.

 Other Planning Tips